Kim Clark (candidate): Stage directing

-In 2004–05 Clark directed a successful, significant and extremely ambitions presentation of Washington Irving's classic American Folk Tale, The Legend of Sleepy Hollow, the story of a restless ghost, a scheming schoolmaster, an apprehensive heiress and a teenage girl who thinks demons are delightful.
+In 2004–05 Clark directed a presentation of Washington Irving's classic American Folk Tale, The Legend of Sleepy Hollow.

 This musical comedy was written by Judy Freed, music by Elizabeth Doyle and lyrics by Owen Kalt.
 This production included two full casts performing the same show at the same time (one visually on stage with puppetry, and one as a Greek chorus orally interpreting the script, with full orchestra.)
 The production used a novel combination of puppetry traditions- Clark used bunraku, a Japanese form of puppetry, elements of Balinese shadow puppetry, traditional stick puppets, and live actors to tell Washington Irving's classic tale of the scheming schoolmaster and the restless ghost.